conda/conda-plugin-template/tutorials/post-commands/README.md

 ## The custom post-command module

-The following module implements a function, `package_counter`, and registers it with the plugin manager hook called `conda_post_commands` using the `@conda.plugins.hookimpl` decorator:
+The following module implements a function, `package_counter`, and registers it with the plugin manager hook called `conda_post_commands` using the `@conda.plugins.hookimpl` decorator.
+The `package_counter` function makes a call to the conda API to retrieve the number of installed packages in the environment via the PrefixData object.

 ```python
 import conda.plugins